erintimli01/Mr.-Roboger-s-Neighborhood/README.md

 ## Tests

-//Describe: beepboop()//
+_Describe: beepboop()_

-Test: "It should return "beep" with users entry of 1"
+_Test: "It should return "beep" with users entry of 1"_
-Code: beepBoop(1)
+_Code: beepBoop(1)_
-Expected Output: "Beep!"
+_Expected Output: "Beep!"_

-Test: "It should return "boop" with users entry of 2"
+_Test: "It should return "boop" with users entry of 2"_
-Code: beepBoop(2)
+_Code: beepBoop(2)_
-Return: "0, Beep!, Boop!"
+_Return: "0, Beep!, Boop!"_

-Test: "It should return "won't you be my neighbor?" with users entry of 3"
+_Test: "It should return "won't you be my neighbor?" with users entry of 3"_
-Code: beepBoop(3)
+_Code: beepBoop(3)_
-Return: "0, Beep!, Boop!, Won't you be my neighbor?"
+_Return: "0, Beep!, Boop!, Won't you be my neighbor?"_

-Test: "It should return with beep for all numbers that contain 1"
+_Test: "It should return with beep for all numbers that contain 1"_
-Code: beepBoop(11)
+_Code: beepBoop(11)_
-Return: "0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, Beep!, Beep!
+_Return: "0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, Beep!, Beep!_

-Test: "The number 3 should take precedence over the number 2, and the number two should take precedence over the number 1 with multi-digit numbers"
+_Test: "The number 3 should take precedence over the number 2, and the number two should take precedence over the number 1 with multi-digit numbers"_
-Code: beepBoop(12)
+_Code: beepBoop(12)_
-Return: "0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, Beep!, Beep!, Boop!"
+_Return: "0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, Beep!, Beep!, Boop!"_

 ## Setup/Installation Requirements

 *_No set up required_
 *_Visit https://github.com/erintimli01/text-analyzer_

 ## Known Bugs